enthought/traitsui/traitsui/examples/demo/Standard_Editors/index.rst

-These demonstrations show how to use the Standard Editors of TraitsUI.
+These examples demonstrate how the Standard Editors available in TraitsUI can be used.